dineshn-dsm/terraform/README.md

 # Launch AWS services using Terraform

-Terraform  which creates New VPC having all public subnet and deploy EC2 instance(s) with Nginx and Application Load balancer(public facing in HTTP) & S3 bucket with public read access to S3 dns on AWS.
+Terraform which creates below services on AWS
+* New VPC with public subnet
+* Deploy EC2 instance(s) with Nginx and Application Load balancer(public facing in HTTP) on new VPC
+* S3 bucket with public read access to S3 dns
+* Auto scalling group using Launch template which deploys Apache on EC2 instance and expose in ALB.

 These types of resources are supported: